• Skip to primary navigation

 • Flour: Add 2 tablespoons (15 g) of all-purpose flour to the recipe below.

-• Salt is optional, but you can add a pinch of salt.
+• Salt is optional, but you can add a pinch.

 • Heavy cream: Add 3 teaspoons (15 g) of heavy cream after mixing the eggs.
 It makes the cream more moist.